 I wanted death.
 At least it would be freedom from this hell.
 I heard something, but I ignored it, focusing on the pain dancing up and down my back.
 I should have let myself been knocked out; that could maybe result in my death.
 But, deep down, I didn't really want to die.

-Breathing harshly, I cracked my eyes open, Wincing as light assaulted the orbs.
+Breathing harshly, I cracked my eyes open, wincing as light assaulted them.
 Giving a hiss, I pulled myself to my feet.
 I hated training.
 I hated fighting.
 I just wanted to be what I was before, what I couldn't remember.
 Flashes zipped by so fast I couldn't hold onto more than one or two - and not for long either.

-I remembered laughter - and a Pokemon, which was red.
+I remembered laughter and a red Pokemon.
 Then it was gone, leaving me feeling lost and alone in this world.

 The Pokemon from before was laughing at me in its own tongue and had started to attack again.
 The heavy armor of the Golem was protecting it from most, if not all, of my Attacks and causing me heavy damage whenever I got too close or stopped moving for very long.
-My ears pick up the sound like gravel falling continously while heavy thuds alerted me to it approaching.
+My ears picked up a sound like gravel falling continuously, while heavy thuds alerted me to it approaching.
 I didn't want to fight anymore.
-I couldn't fight anymore.
+I couldn't fight any more.

 The Golem gave a mocking roar and suddenly the earth split, swallowing me up . . .